slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 ### On truth

 <!--
+> *"Truth has nothing to do with the number of people it convinces."  -- Paul Claudel*

+-- x\@itishoemath] * Jordan Peterson once said something...
+I can’t remember it word for word but I’ll paraphrase: "you can’t break the truth.
+You can bend it, but the harder you bend it, the harder it snaps back at you."

-- A verdade, quando muito desagradável, quando ofende os nossos pruridos sensíveis, quando vai contra a realidade virtual que imaginamos ser a verdadeira, é discurso de ódio?
++ A verdade, quando muito desagradável, quando ofende os nossos pruridos sensíveis, quando vai contra a realidade virtual que imaginamos ser a verdadeira, é discurso de ódio?
-- "A verdade é filha do tempo."
++ "A verdade é filha do tempo."
 -->

 > *"The truth does not require your participation in order to exist.
 Bullshit does."